jeremykenedy/laravel-auth/README.md

    * editor
    * administrator

 And thats it with the caveat of setting up and configuring your development environemnt.
-I recommend [VAGRANT](https://docs.vagrantup.com/v2/getting-started/) or the Laravel configure version of Vagrant called [HOMESTEAD](http://laravel.com/docs/5.1/homestead).
+I recommend [VAGRANT](https://docs.vagrantup.com/v2/getting-started/) or the Laravel configured instance of Vagrant called [HOMESTEAD](http://laravel.com/docs/5.1/homestead).

 ### Laravel-Authentication URL's (routes)
 * ```/```